AI Fab KPIs Dashboard

 Internal R&D

-Revamp the dashboard interface to improve usability, ensuring that stakeholders can easily navigate and interpret data.
-An intuitive design enhances decision-making, driving engagement, and maximizing the AI Fab Kpis Dashboard's value.
+Revamp the dashboard interface to improve usability, ensuring stakeholders can easily navigate and interpret data.
+An intuitive design enhances decision-making and maximizes the AI Fab KPIs Dashboard's value.

 Industry Standards